thhck/thhck/README.md

 ## Hi there 👋

-Full stack web developper, this repo contain mainly my work on [Solid](https://solidproject.org) that I do for [liquid.surf](https://liquid.surf)
+Full stack web developper, this account is used mainly for my work on [Solid](https://solidproject.org) that I do for [liquid.surf](https://liquid.surf)